A Story is Like…

 How do use comparisons in your visual storytelling?

-As a visual storyteller, one of your powerful communication tactics – you may even not realize – is comparing one aspect of your business to another aspect in a completely different field to prove a point, right?
+As a visual storyteller, one of your powerful communication tactics – you may not even realize – is comparing one aspect of your business to another in a completely different field to prove a point, right?

-We all do it as we leverage familiar meanings (box of chocolates) to non-trivial ones (life).
+We all do it by leveraging familiar meanings (box of chocolates) to non-trivial ones (life).

 Ha!
 You mean metaphors and analogies, right?

 Right!
-But, there is a lot of confusion about what do they actually mean and on how to use or rather not overuse them.
+However, there is a lot of confusion about what they mean and how to use or rather not overuse them.

 Let’s clear it up.